 Check the network

-Make sure that other machines on your network aren’t compromised.
+Make sure other machines on your network aren’t compromised.

-If you have more than one machine at home, and they are connected to a single router, then by definition you have a local network.
+If you have more than one machine at home connected to a single router, then by definition you have a local network.
 Make sure that all the other machines on that network are free of malware.

-It’s possible that malware on a machine could be “sniffing”, or watching the traffic on your network.
-Usually, that’s not the case, but given the number of times that things have gone wrong for you, that’s something else that quickly comes to mind.
+It’s possible that malware on a machine could be “sniffing” (watching) the traffic on your network.
+Usually that’s not the case, but given the number of times things have gone wrong for you, it’s something else that comes to mind.

 When you’re not able to trust another machine on your network, it’s very much like using an open Wi-Fi hotspot.
-That other machine could be doing all sorts of interesting things that could compromise your security.
-It’s important that all of the machines connected to your router are secure and free of malware.
-Make sure you’re up-to-date and running appropriate scans on all of them.
+That other machine could do many interesting things to compromise your security.
+It’s important that all machines connected to your router are secure and free of malware.
+Make sure you’re up to date and running appropriate scans on all of them.

 We’re often quick to blame our computers (or the internet) when we experience credit card fraud.